 As for the size of your breasts after surgery, this will depend on your personal preference.
 Once your doctor learns about the different issues you are experiencing, they will come up with a size and structure that they feel will not only look the most natural on you, but also alleviate you of your symptoms such as backaches or grooving.
 Your surgeon will also want to know what size breasts you feel you would be comfortable with and what your goals are with the surgery.

 Will surgery affect the nerves in my nipples?

 You may have heard rumors that a reduction mammoplasty can affect the nerve endings of your nipples.
 This is not true.
 During the months following your surgery, your breast tissue is still healing internally and this can cause hypersensitivity in the nipples as blood flow is increased.
 For women who experience nipple sensitivity, it tends to subside 2 to 3 months after surgery, or sometimes longer depending on your age and how fast your body can heal.

 What about male breast reduction in Michigan?

-Male breast reduction surgery is commonly performed in Michigan to treat men with gynecomastia, an enlargement of a man’s breasts, often due to hormonal imbalance, or being previously overweight/obese.
+Male breast reduction surgery is commonly known as gynecomastia surgery in Michigan.
+The surgery is used to treat men with gynecomastia, an enlargement of a man’s breasts, often due to hormonal imbalance, or being previously overweight/obese.
 Gynecomastia often develops in men during their teenage years if there is an excess amount of estrogen flowing through the body due to a thyroid issue.
 Aging can also promote a decrease in testosterone which may prompt gynecomastia in men.

 In this surgery, the surgeon uses a circular periareolar incision in order to reduce fat cells in the chest via liposuction and remove excess skin that may be present after men lose a significant amount of weight.
 This procedure will leave a circular scar around the areola, which is often undetectable in men after the chest has completely healed.